mor-1/evaluation-guide/content/evaluation-guide/mendix-different.md

 ## 3 How Does Mendix Focus on Adding Business Value?

 Delivering applications quickly is a key reason for adopting a low code platform, but to achieve true agility and scale with application development, Mendix marries speed with collaboration and control.
-We focus on adding business true value first.
-Mendix brings business and IT together with by providing a creating a common language between both worlds.
-Business users are empowered Mendix involves the business across the application lifecycle from ideation, and continuous feedback, to direct participation in development with visual models.in the process from a requirements gathering and feedback perspective, as well as from a development perspective.
-The next section zooms in on how business users, without any conding experience, can build apps with Mendix.
+Mendix brings business and IT together with by providing a common language between both worlds.

+Mendix involves the business users across the application lifecycle from ideation and continuous feedback, to direct participation in development with visual models.
+The next section zooms in on how business users, without any coding experience, can build apps with Mendix.

 ## 4 How Does Mendix Provide Both Low Code & No Code in a Single Platform?